akashbhadouria/rick-morty-graphql/README.md

-Every GraphQL API must have a schema and the schema isn’t as same as the Database schema, it’s just a schema which will define all the data that will exist inside the API.
+Every GraphQL API must have a schema and the schema isn’t as same as the Database schema, it’s just a schema that will define all the data that will exist inside the API.

 Every GraphQL schema will have a root type called query and inside of the query will have a list of all queries which you want to make from the frontend to request data from the API.